 Schloss Schwante has served as a manor and family home for centuries.
 Schwante was home to the Redern family, followed by the Sommer and Bülow families more recently.
 Today, we live with our four children in Schloss Schwante, doggs and grandparents included.

 It is our goal to create a lively environment for art, nature and delight at Schlossgut Schwante.
-The centerpiece of the grounds is the ten-hectare sculpture park, the Restaurant am Backsteinhaus, and the farm shop (opening times, June to October, are Thursdays through Sundays from 12 noon).
+The centerpiece of the grounds is the ten-hectare sculpture park, the Restaurant im Backsteinhaus, and the farm shop (opening times, June to mid October, are Fridays through Sundays from 11 am).
 We organize a variety of activities, such as the open air cinema, dance evenings, lectures, concerts, and a yoga & arts festival.

 Have a look at our calendar.
 We look forward to your visit!